 To get the list of the existing backups, use the backupmBinding.list method.
 The method retrieves the list of backups from the Hardware Node.
 If your backup archives are located on a remote backup server, you have to establish a direct Agent connection with it and execute the call there.
-If you have a Virtuozzo group set up, you can use this method on the Master Node to get the list of backups from any Slave Node in the group.
+You can also use this method on the Management Node to get the list of backups from any Slave Node.